Are you an optimist? If not, then how can you teach yourself to be optimistic?

 An exercise to try is this: every night before bed, write down two things you’re grateful for, so that after a couple of weeks, you’ll have dozens of items on your list.

-Here’s an Optimistic Statement to help you to practice gratefulness:
+Here’s a statement to help you to practice gratefulness and be optimistic:

 Have an attitude of gratitude.